 Skip the gym and strengthen your upper body muscles with this push workout.

-Though technically “push” exercises can include the legs as well (lunges and squats are push exercises), this workout is geared towards the upper body.
+Though technically, “push” exercises can include the legs as well (lunges and squats are push exercises), this workout is geared towards the upper body.

-As a Certified Strength & Conditioning Specialist, making use of these bodyweight exercises to improve push ups will help as well.
+Making use of these bodyweight exercises to improve push ups will help as well.

 What Are Push Exercises?